 Background

 Dianna Nixon has been working with young dancers, singers, musicians and actors from this region for the past 20 years.
-The ACT and Southern NSW region has many great dance schools and performing arts trainers, producing many young people who go on to tertiary and post-school training in Australia and overseas, mostly outside of the region.
+The ACT and Southern NSW region has great dance schools and performing arts trainers, with many of their graduates going on to tertiary and post-school training and into professional careers in Australia and overseas.
 Dianna spoke to our local university music school about setting up a music theatre stream, but they were not interested.
-However, music theatre is a major employer of performing artists, and a hugely popular and influential artform, so we felt we needed to create a clearer pathway from initial training in this region to the profession.
+However, music theatre is a major employer of performing artists, and a hugely popular and influential artform, so we felt we needed to create a clearer pathway from undergraduate vocational training in this region to the profession.

-In Dianna’s studio, Wild Voices Music Theatre, amongst other teaching priorities, there is a strong commitment to providing a pathway for young people to grow as artists and have the requisite skills to go on into a professional career.
+In Dianna’s voice studio, Wild Voices Music Theatre, amongst other teaching priorities, there is a strong commitment to providing a pathway for young people to grow as artists and have the requisite skills to go on into a professional career.
 WVMT students have been working through the AMEB Music Theatre syllabus since it was first launched, with great success.
-Past students have gone on to professional work, and to music, dance and theatre training at institutions around the country and overseas.
+Past WVMT students, like many of the local dancer cohort, have gone on to music, dance and theatre training at institutions around the country and overseas.

 Some years ago Dianna worked with a local program where she directed music theatre for young people and teenagers, directing 9 productions in 3 years.
-At that time Dianna envisioned a program that those programs could feed into, but which was tailored for those undertaking serious dance, music, voice training, as a pathway with professional aspiration at its heart.
-It didn’t eventuate.
+At that time Dianna envisioned a program that those beginner programs could feed into, but which was tailored for those undertaking serious dance, music, voice training, as a pathway with professional aspiration at its heart.
+It didn’t eventuate as the host organisation had different priorities.

-The final piece of the puzzle fell into place when choreographer and dance educator, Helen Linkenbagh and production designer Martin Thomas decided to move to Canberra from impressive UK careers to ownership and artistic direction of Ballet Canberra, bringing to this region their skills and experience.
+The final piece of the puzzle fell into place when choreographer and dance educator, Helen Linkenbagh and production designer Martin Thomas left their impressive UK careers to move to Canberra as owners of Ballet Canberra, bringing to this region their skills and experience.

 PATH – Performing After Training HARD!

-(The pic is of Sam Holmes, taken out Wild Voices Music Theatre’s studio concert at The Street in 2021.
+(The pic is of Sam Holmes, taken at Wild Voices Music Theatre’s studio concert at The Street Theatre in 2021.
 He was presenting a solo song & dance version of Les Poissons from The Little Mermaid.)

 Want MORE INFORMATION, then email: mtprojectsltd@gmail.com